-In order to investigate meteorological droughts in the MLSHD, an EOF analysis was performed with the gridded values of the SPEI1.
-The results in Figure 4 reveal the spatial characteristics of the first three leading EOF modes, which explain 97.8% of the total spatial variability of the SPEI1 in the MLSHD and the corresponding PCs.
+In order to investigate meteorological droughts in the ML-SHD, an EOF analysis was performed with the gridded values of the SPEI1.
+The results in Fig. 4 reveal the spatial characteristics of the first three leading EOF modes, which explain 97.8 % of the total spatial variability of the SPEI1 in the MLSHD and the corresponding principal components (PCs).
 Because the spatial patterns of the remaining EOFs explain very low percentages, they are not shown.
-In particular, the EOF1 is characterised by entirely negative

-355 values, indicating that dry or wet conditions in the MLSHD manifest themselves homogeneously throughout its entire extension in a great percentage (93%).
-The spatial coefficients of EOF2 separate the eastern high lands from the north and west of the MLSHD, while the EOF3 reveals the north-south spatial differences.
-However, both explain just 2.6% and 2.2% respectively.
-The PC1 exhibits less temporal variability than PC2 and PC3 and none of the three presents statistically significant trends.
+In particular, the EOF1 is characterized by entirely negative values, indicating that dry or wet conditions in the MLSHD manifest themselves homogeneously throughout its entire extension in a great percentage (93 %).
+The spatial coefficients of the EOF2 separate the eastern highlands from the north and west of the MLSHD, while the EOF3 reveals the north-south spatial differences.
+However, both explain just 2.6 % and 2.2 %, respectively.
+The PC1 exhibits less temporal variability than the PC2 and PC3, and none of the three presents statistically significant trends.